 Engagement with the Australian food industry and encouraging the implementation of higher welfare farming standards is no mean feat.
 A task that requires broad stakeholder management, and a keen sense for identifying opportunities that improve animal welfare along the supply chain.

 Humane Food Manager Hope has been at RSPCA Australia for 13 years.
 Through her role, Hope has worked with both big and small businesses to improve outcomes for farm animals through their supply chains.
-This can start with a conversation about moving to cage-free eggs, but then develop into commitments across multiple animal products, with a brand eventually sourcing from RSPCA Approved farms.
+This can start with a conversation about moving to cage-free eggs, but then develop into commitments across multiple animal products, with a brand eventually sourcing from farms with RSPCA Approved certification.

 “The RSPCA Approved Farming Scheme has been running for over 24 years, but it’s the last decade that we’ve seen a noticeable shift in big brands identifying farm animal welfare as part of their CSR commitments.
 By working collaboratively with industry over the past decade we’ve seen some great wins for animals, and we’re looking forward to continuing this journey with Australian businesses who are passionate about doing things better.”
 Says Hope.